 The ‘home state’ of the work is the state in which the work was originally created or produced, or where most of the artists involved are based.
 Some projects might have performers based in various states or engage a tour coordinator from a different state or territory.
 For the purposes of this fund the ‘home state’ of the proposed work should be nominated to calculate the interstate versus intrastate costs.
 Please discuss your proposal with an Artists Services Officer if you are unsure about the appropriate ‘home state’ for your application.

-The Australia Council encourages applicants to propose alternative models of regional and remote touring (as a response to recovery from the COVID-19 pandemic).
+Creative Australia encourages applicants to propose alternative models of regional and remote touring (as a response to recovery from the COVID-19 pandemic).